thedynamiclinker/sudocode/lib/bbli.o.md

 1: What are---

-0: And then you started complaining we weren't doing enough "advanced programming" so I hacked this file together and got us here quick to make a point.
+0: And then you started complaining we weren't doing enough "advanced programming" so I hacked this file together in 10 minutes and got us here quick to make a point.

 1: Am I allowed to ask what the point is?